 - a.
 Room Use Table.
 The first column in the room use table is titled 'Finished'.
 This column is provided for you to mark a room as completed when you have reviewed and updated all pieces of information associated with it.
 Keep in mind that each room has more information than just the data items shown on the Area Type screen. - b.
 Update Room Occupancy.
 There is a second screen (Update Room Occupancy) that should also be completed for every room before you mark the box in the column titled 'Finished'. - c.
-Update Room Fund Researchers.
-If funds on the Room Occupancy screen have a research function, there is a third screen of information (Update Room Fund Researchers) that must be completed as well.
+Update Room Fund Occupants.
+If funds on the Room Occupancy screen have a research function or is an office for any function, there is a third screen of information (Update Room Fund Occupants) that must be completed as well.